tomjoht/tomjoht.github.io/_restapicourse/restapi1_5.md

 ?lat=37.354108&lng=-121.955236
 ```

+## Concatenating parameters

+After the query string, each parameter is concatenated with other parameters through the `&` symbol.
+The order of the parameters usually doesn't matter.
+It only matters if the parameters are part of the URL path itself (not after the query string).

 ## Common cURL commands

 cURL has a lot of possible commands, but the following are the most common when working with REST APIs.